assistant-ui logo/Docs/Components

 <ModelSelector size="lg" /> // Large (h-10)

-2. The AssistantChatTransport includes config in the request body
+2. The AssistantChatTransport includes config in the request body of every chat request

 API Reference